RedHatInsights/platform-security-gh-workflow/README.md

 ```

 ## False Positives
-If you encounter a False Positive, please reach out to the ConsoleDot Platform Security Team, and we can review and
+If you encounter a False Positive, please reach out to the HCM Security Team, and we can review and
 add the false positive to our tracker.
 Once a false positive is added to the tracker
 ([grype-false-positives.yml](/false_positives/grype-false-positives.yml)), it will no longer show up in your scans.